WDT HUB

 Pyrolysis kiln

-Heats dry biomass without oxygen.
-Complementary to the bio-converter, not a replacement.
+Heats dry biomass without oxygen, complementary to the bio-converter.

 Offtake